reymon359/how-to-live/advices/Discover new music/index.md

 ---
 name: 'Discover new music'
-Categories: ['Happiness', 'Music', 'Open-mindness']
+Categories: ['Happiness', 'Music', 'Open-mindedness']
 ---
 # Discover new music

 Explore new music.

+Travel.
 Get inspired by other people and cultures.

-Open your mind to new melodies and songs and genres.
+Open your mind to new melodies, songs, and genres.

-You may listen things you didn't even imagine.
+You may end up liking songs you didn't even imagine would exist.

 ## Quotes